Evidence-Based Treatment to Break the Cycle for Marijuana Addiction

 Group therapy is central to our record of success with marijuana addiction treatment.
 Ultimately, our treatment programs — whether tailored for teenagers’ unique needs or for adults — help individuals build a satisfying life that doesn’t need to be “augmented” or otherwise influenced by drugs.

-Rosecrance provides specialized treatment for teenage marijuana users
+Rosecrance provides for teenage marijuana users

 Counselors at Rosecrance achieve excellent success overcoming marijuana addiction because they understand all of the emotional, developmental, physical, psychological, familial, social and cultural factors involved in their addiction.
 Our Adolescent/Teen Marijuana Inpatient Rehab & Treatment Center features a school, full gymnasium and fitness center, experiential and art therapy programs, horticulture and music therapies, a healing garden, process groups and recovery meetings.

 Many patients stay in treatment at Rosecrance from 35 to 45 days, but duration of stay is based on individual needs.
 Group counseling is provided 6 days per week.
 Counselors and case managers complete at least two individual sessions with the patient per week and one family session (with both the family and patient) per week.
 At Rosecrance, we believe family involvement is essential for effective treatment of both teens and adults.

 Marijuana is addictive, and there are risks associated with cannabis abuse and use.
 For a supportive, confidential call that’s the first step toward lasting recovery, call Rosecrance at (844) 711-5106.